peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

              int endIndex)`<br>
  Converts a portion of a string to an arbitrary-precision integer.
 * `EInteger Gcd(EInteger bigintSecond)`<br>
- Returns the greatest common divisor of two integers.
+ Returns the greatest common divisor of this integer and the given integer.
 * `int GetDigitCount()`<br>
- Not documented yet.
+ Returns the number of decimal digits used by this integer.
 * `int GetLowBit()`<br>
  Gets the lowest set bit in this number's absolute value.
 * `EInteger GetLowBitAsEInteger()`<br>